;

 And, yes, these rhubarb dream bars are “REALLY” that good!

-“It’s here; it’s here!” my friend joyously sang, nearly flying down the hallway, swiftly approaching me.
-Cautiously I stood as if frozen.
+“It’s here; it’s here!” my friend joyously chanted, nearly flying down the hallway, swiftly approaching me.
+Cautiously, I stood as if frozen.
 She was waving something blue in one hand and lugging what appeared to be a stack of books under the other arm.
 Catching her breath as she reached me, a waving blue book plopped into my hands.
 “You’ll find Mom’s recipe for Rhubarb Dream Bars on page 192,” she proudly announced.

 It was a fundraising cookbook compiled by Consolidated Parochial Elementary School (C.P.E.S) in rural Fond du Lac County (now Holyland Catholic) and printed by Morris Press.
-Of course, I bought a copy and the rest, as they say, is history.
+Of course, I bought a copy, and the rest, as they say, is history.

 A good source of #fiber and #antioxidants, #VitaminK, and high levels of #calcium.
 Make these #OldFashioned #Rhubarb #DreamBars for a #tart and #timelesstreat #fromscratch! #GlutenFree #Recipe #CookingGfreeDeliciously @GfreeDelicious